Strict New Sentencing Guidelines

 While addressing remedial action with offenders is the responsibility of the Health and Safety Executive (HSE) rather than the courts, the guidelines also provide for remedial orders to be made by the court in addition to or instead of punishment in cases where they may be appropriate.

-Following their publication today, the guidelines will come into force in courts on 1 February 2016.
+Guidelines will came into force in courts on 1 February 2016.